wongnai/relation-data-exporter/README.md

 transformation so that some data can be changed before saving to the files.

 #Build The Project
 It is written in pure Java using spring boot and JDBC.
-Gradle is used as  built-tool.
-To build the project, just execute the build target using gradle wrapper included in the project's source.
+Maven is used as  built-tool.
+To build the project, just execute :-

-		gradlew build
+		mvn clean install

 #Usage
 The exporter is basically a spring boot command-line application.
 To run the program, you need java